caltemose/chadzilla2013/source/articles/2013/11/05/frontiers-of-interaction.html.md

 My next workshop was run by Jeroen Van Geel ([@jeroenvangeel](http://twitter.com/jeroenvangeel)), a Dutch creative director.
 Here are a few takeaways:

-"Not all products are consciously designed."
-(Think HP Notebook, its personality is achieved by accident through engineering.)
+**"Not all products are consciously designed."** (Think HP Notebook; its personality is achieved by accident through engineering.)

 Frequently in the design process (specifically digital this time) Jeroen suggested that we have:

 - too much: IA, design patterns and wireframes
 - not enough: storytelling, meaning and personality

-"Flaws add to believability."
-(Think about peoples' personalities and their flaws which make them seem more human.
+**"Flaws add to believability."** (Think about peoples' personalities and their flaws which make them seem more human.
 Products and brands are the same.)

 ### Workshop Three: Mega Workshop with Dave Gray